 More than 1000 years old

-This magnificent tree grows close to St. Peters church – very old medieval structure, with oldest parts from the 11th century.
+This magnificent tree grows close to St. Peters church – a very old medieval structure, with the oldest parts from the 11th century.
 There are speculations that here has been standing even older church – but no traces of it were found.

 Nevertheless the yew tree is considerably older than this church – the tree might be approximately 1 700 years old.

 This is not exactly the age of the original tree – the main trunk of it fell down centuries ago.
 Back then there developed many sprouts from the stump.
 As the centuries rolled by, sprouts turned each into a large tree and then they fused together, forming a single tree of giant size.
 The circumference at the ground level in April 2013 was 10.92 m (2).

 Tandridge Yew is a female tree – it produces fruits every year.
 The tree has an enormous crown.

 The tree has an exotic neighbor – outside the cemetery next to the yew grows a tall Giant Sequoia.